Sedation Dentistry & Anesthesia

 Methods of sedation used on children include:

 - Nitrous oxide, also known as “laughing gas.”
-The most common type of sedation used on children.
-It’s safe and effective and wears off quickly so that the child can go directly home after the procedure is done.
+This is the most common type of mild sedation used on children.
+It’s safe and effective and wears off quickly so the child can go home after the procedure.

 Risks of Pediatric Sedation Dentistry

 As with any type of sedation, there are some risks associated with pediatric sedation dentistry.
-Some potential side effects include:
+The most common side effect is nausea, which can be caused by the sedative.
+Some other potential side effects include:

 - Slurred speech